 Diagnostic Cardiac Sonography - 717

 - Nationally recognized and accredited program (six-year accreditation).

 - You will develop field and clinical skills as part of an inter-professional team in the Centre for Health Care Simulation lab.

 - Outcomes of the Diagnostic Cardiac Sonography program meet the competencies outlined in the Sonography Canada National Competency profile (NCP).

 - The Diagnostic Cardiac Sonography program at Mohawk College is a College of Medical Radiation and Imaging Technologists of Ontario (CMRITO) approved educational program.
 Upon successful completion of the Diagnostic Cardiac Sonography program and registration with Sonography Canada, graduates are eligible to register with the CMRITO.

-- Learn about the functional requirements in the Additional Information tab.
+- Learn about the functional requirements of the profession in the Additional Information tab.